A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Convex Composition

 Finally apply Lemma~\ref{lm:convex-mono} to yield $f(\wtd P)\ge f(P)+\eta/(2\alpha)$. \end{proof}

-We now explain why the resulting Algorithm~\ref{alg:SCF4NEPv} is not going to be competitive to Algorithm~\ref{alg:SCF4NPDo} per SCF iterative step.
+We now explain why the resulting Algorithm~\ref{alg:SCF4NEPv} is not going to be competitive to Algorithm~\ref{alg:SCF4NPDo} per SCF iterative step in the case $N_2=0$.
 First both algorithms work due to the same set of consistency conditions in \eqref{eq:cond4AF-NPDo:cvx}.
-Next carefully examining the proof of Theorem~\ref{thm:main-NEPv-cvx:Hi(Pi)}, we find that $Q_i$ at Line 4 of Algorithm~\ref{alg:SCF4NEPv} is the product of two $k\times k$ orthogonal matrices, $W_1$ from an orthogonal polar factor of $[\what P^{(i)}]^{\T}\scrH(P^{(i)})$ and $W_2$ from the second consistency condition in \eqref{eq:cond4AF-NPDo:cvx-b}.
+Next carefully examining the proof of Theorem~\ref{thm:main-NEPv-cvx:Hi(Pi)}, we find that $Q_i$ at Line 4 of Algorithm~\ref{alg:SCF4NEPv} is the product of two $k\times k$ orthogonal matrices, $W_1$ from an orthonormal polar factor of $[\what P^{(i)}]^{\T}\scrH(P^{(i)})$ and $W_2$ from the second consistency condition in \eqref{eq:cond4AF-NPDo:cvx-b}.
 Algorithm~\ref{alg:SCF4NPDo} also needs $Q_i$ at its line 4 but just one orthogonal matrix dictated by the second consistency condition in \eqref{eq:cond4AF-NPDo:cvx}, making its SCF step cheaper, not to mention there is an additional partial eigendecomposition to compute at Line 3 of Algorithm~\ref{alg:SCF4NEPv}.
+Having said that, the significance of Theorem~\ref{thm:main-NEPv-cvx:Hi(Pi)} lies in the mixture case: both $N_1\ge 1$ and $N_2\ge 1$, for which the theorem ensures that Algorithm~\ref{alg:SCF4NEPv} can still be applied with guaranteed convergence.
+The next example falls into such a category.